khadar-oothuru/khadar-oothuru/README.md

 ## 🥳 Fun Fact

-Did you know that Greninja was voted the most popular Pokémon in a global poll? 🐸💧
+Did you know that Pikachu was almost replaced by Clefairy as the Pokémon mascot?
+Pikachu's popularity among fans made it the iconic face of the franchise! ⚡✨

 ---

-**[Follow me on GitHub](https://github.com/ashketchum) for more fun projects and Pokémon content!**
+**[Follow me on GitHub](https://github.com/khadar-oothuru) for more fun projects and Pokémon content!**

 ![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=ashketchum.ashketchum)